Man strangles kangaroo to death after wife is attacked near Tennessee home - NewsBreak

 The incident unfolded Wednesday evening.

-Around 5 p.m., authorities responded to the area for reports of two people “who had been in a battle with a male kangaroo,” according to Sumner County Sheriff Tim Bailey.Animals you probably didn’t know you could own in Tennessee
+Around 5 p.m., authorities responded to the area for reports of two people “who had been in a battle with a male kangaroo,” according to Sumner County Sheriff Tim Bailey.‘Chitty Chitty Bang Bang’ actor Sally Ann Howes dies at 91

 Reportedly, neighbors spotted the kangaroo outside of its normal area, although still within its owners’ property.
 At that time, the neighbors called the owners to see if there was any way to get the animal back to its usual confinement.